 Tip one – Soft furnishings

-Something people often miss as a great quirking opportunity are the front seats, which are generally dull and sometimes just downright tatty.
-A bright colour or some contrasting piping (as in the example below) can really bring your campervan to life.
+Something people often miss as a great quirking opportunity, are the front seats, which are generally dull and sometimes downright tatty.
+A bright colour, some contrasting piping or a beautiful fabric choice can really bring your campervan to life.
 Check out Catupholstery for Bristol-based campervan upholstery.

 Curtains vs blinds is one of the campervan-design conundrums.
 I like curtains because there is very little to go wrong with them, they give it a more homely look and also help with general warmth/insulation.
 These geometric print curtains in Mo, go perfectly with her skandi-style yellow and grey interior.

-For the final touches to your beauty, you can use beautiful throws and scatter cushions, like this delicious selection in Bumblebee…
+For the final touches to your beauty, you can use beautiful throws and scatter cushions.
+We are a bit obsessed with this brilliant rainbow giraffe cushion.

 Choose what you love, but do be sure to have a unifying theme or it will end up looking like a jumble sale!